 - Since family might is mot used to having you home all day and might assume that you are always available for them- just make sure to apprise them that the nature of work remains the same

-- It is always better to allocate household chores within family members to keep the home up and running
+- It is always better to allocate household chores among family members to keep the home up and running

 - Discuss “child care” with your teammates and management team- this will help them understand your issues and your availability for work.